🔼The name Baal-zephon: Summary

 The name Baal-zephon consists of two parts.
 The first part is the familiar word בעל (ba'al), Baal, meaning lord or master:

-The second part of the name Baal-zephon — the way it is transliterated (or perhaps translated) — shows a close resemblance of the common Hebrew noun צפון (sapon), meaning north:
+The second part of the name Baal-zephon — the way it is transliterated (or perhaps translated) — shows a close resemblance of the common Hebrew noun צפון (sapon), meaning north, but definitely refers to all things hidden:

 For a meaning of the name Baal-zephon, NOBSE Study Bible Name List goes with the secondary meaning of צפון as indicated by BDB Theological Dictionary, and reads Lord Of Darkness.
 Jones' Dictionary of Old Testament Proper Names: Lord Of The North, or Place Of Typhon.
 BDB Theological Dictionary does not translate this name.